This ultimate Japan bucket list covers the very best landmarks, landscapes, attractions and cities, so you can create a once in a lifetime trip.

 The cherry blossom season in Japan is a highly anticipated event, celebrated with traditional hanami (flower viewing) parties where revellers gather beneath the canopies of blooming trees to admire their ephemeral splendour.

-The first blooms typically grace Tokyo in late March, with the blossoms reaching their peak a week or so later.
+The first blooms typically grace Tokyo in late March, with the blossoms reaching their peak a week or so later, so spend time exploring the best parks in Tokyo whilst you’re here.

 Kyoto follows suit a few days after Tokyo, painting the ancient city with a romantic pink hue.
 Seeing the delicate pink petals of the cherry blossoms unfurl in full bloom across Japan’s parks and streets is an experience you definitely can’t miss in this lifetime.